0x1eef/ryo.rb/README.md

 ## About

 Ryo is a Ruby library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.
-Ryo can be useful for creating Ruby objects from Hash objects, for implementing configuration objects and tree-like data structures, and for other scenarios where prototype-based inheritance can be a good fit.
+Ryo can be useful for creating Ruby objects from Hash objects, for implementing configuration objects and for other use cases where prototype-based inheritance can be a good fit.

 ## Examples

 The examples cover a lot - but not everything.
-The [API documentation](https://0x1eef.github.io/x/ryo.rb/) is available as a complete reference, and covers parts of the interface not covered by the examples.
+The [API documentation](https://0x1eef.github.io/x/ryo.rb/) is available as a complete reference, and covers parts of Ryo not covered by the examples.

 ### Prototypes